Liquid-Droplet as a model for the rotation curve problem: Conclusion

 \section{Conclusion}

-The problem of rotation curves for the galaxies has been investigated in the context of a new model which may be considered as an alternative to the dark matter and MOND.
-This model is motivated by the so called Weizs\"acker's {\it Liquid-Droplet} model which had been used to describe the structure of the nucleus, according to which the nuclear force is saturated inside the nucleus to exhibit a short range force and a flat curve of binding energy.
-Similarly, we have tried to show that the reason for the flat rotation curve of a galaxy may have its origin in the fact that the gravitational force exhibits an effective local short range interaction in the galactic structure while representing characteristic features of Mach principle.
-This kind of gravitational interaction at the galactic scale gives the rotation curve in good agreement with observations.
+The problem of rotation curves has been investigated in the context of a new model which may be considered as an alternative to the dark matter and MOND.
+This model is motivated by the so-called Weizs\"acker's {\it Liquid-Droplet} model which had been used to describe the structure of the nucleus, according to which the nuclear force is saturated inside the nucleus to exhibit a flat curve of binding energy.
+Similarly, we have shown that the flat rotation curve of galaxies or larger structures may have its origin in the saturation property of gravity at large scale structures.
+To establish such a property for gravity we have introduced a new model of gravitational potential by resorting to Machian viewpoint.
+This kind of gravitational potential at galactic or larger scales gives the rotation curve in good agreement with observations.
+The main advantage of our model lies in its flexibility which makes it possible to have one free function called ``correlation function'' $k(r)$ to adjust the theoretical predictions with observations, for any given structure.
 We have also developed the Virial theorem and also obtained the Tully-Fisher relation.
-Moreover, we have given a physical explanation for the so called {\it constant} acceleration in the MOND.
+Moreover, we have given a physical explanation for the so-called {\it constant} acceleration in the MOND, and also compared this model with Dark matter model.

+Finally, it is worth noting that the results obtained for galactic structures are easily applicable for larger structures, like clusters of galaxies, with no loss of generality.
+This is because, the gravity is a long range force having scale invariance.
+Hence, if we replace the gravitational system of a galaxy with the gravitational system of a cluster, all the arguments, reasonings and discussions at the galactic scales remain valid at the cluster scales.
+For instance, $k(r)$ becomes the correlation function between a mass $m$ (a galaxy) located at $r$, and the surrounding global mass of the cluster $(Nm)$ whose center of mass is located at the origin $r=0$.